 Are You Flaring?

-We all know that our DNA is passed from our parents from generation to the next generation.
-There are cells that determine our hair, skin and eye color.
-This is based off the chromosomes that we have in our bodies.
+We all know that our DNA is passed from our parents.
+From one generation to the next generation.
+There are cells that determine our hair, skin, and eye color.
+This is based on the chromosomes that we have in our bodies.
 I have 2 younger sisters who both have an autoimmune disease, but neither one has psoriasis or psoriatic arthritis.

 The body is made up of different types of genes that make up our immune system.
 The gene that attacks our body has taken control of our swelling, back pain, itching, and stiffness.
 I developed psoriasis first which caused me to have very thick dark patches all over my body and 25 years later I got psoriatic arthritis which causes great pain in my body.

 What differs between the ten percent of the population with the gene for psoriasis and the two to three percent of those people who develop it are the triggers.
 The other thing that medical professionals believe is the cause of some people’s triggers is a person’s situation.
 I grew up in poverty and have always thought that this is the trigger for my disease.
 No one ever told me this, but in my heart, I believe this was a trigger.

 I was 5 when I got this disease.
 I'm not sure what happened to me that triggered me to get psoriasis at such an early age.
 I know that as an adult I have emotional triggers that cover every aspect of my life and I have had outbreaks because of this.